 7.1 There appears to be wide support for adopting the LGA code.
-The main areas for the Standards to consider are responses for registering of gifts and hospitality and declaring interests at meetings.
+The main areas for the Standards to consider are the responses for registering of gifts and hospitality and the declaration of interests at meetings.

 8. Recommendations

 That Standards committee: